NREL/wind-hybrid-open-controller/README.md

-WHOC will provide simple farm-level (and hybrid plant-level) controls such as wake steering control, spatial filtering/consensus, active power control, and coordinated control of hyrbid power plant assets;
+WHOC will provide simple farm-level (and hybrid plant-level) controls such as wake steering control, spatial filtering/consensus, active power control, and coordinated control of hybrid power plant assets;
 and create an entry point for the development of more advanced controllers.

 WHOC will interface with various simulation testbeds and lower level